bobgreenshields/deliverance/_areas/05-crossroads.md

 categories: area
 ---

 The tunnel splits in four directions.
-On a ledge behind some stalagmites is an opening off deeper into the mountain.
+On a ledge behind some stalagmites is an opening deeper into the mountain.
 The deeper caves are not protected by the wards and are travelled by numerous subterranean monsters.